sarimultv/To-Do-List/README.md

 Also, Refs can be passed as props.

 Note: In JavaScript, Array does not have any type, a single array can contain String, number, boolean, number, & method at the same time JS.

+## Spread Operator
+It spreads the current array.
+Creating an array using an existing array and adding more elements to it sequentially.
+It is used to maintain immutability when updating arrays or objects.